soulspace-org/overarch/doc/design.md

    The direction of dataflow is independent of the call direction, e.g. data can be send with a request and returned with the response.

+   Support semantic relation types, like request/response, publish/subscribe, send and dataflow in the architecture model.

+   Implemented.

 Q: **Shall relations between low level elements (e.g. components) and the outside world (e.g. users or external systems) be promoted/merged into higher levels in the relevant diagram?**